Deenyoro/Bilingual-Subtitle-Suite/docs/enhanced-realignment.md

 ## Problem Scenario

-Consider this common situation:
+Consider this common situation with anime episodes:
 - **Video file**: `Made in Abyss S02E01.mkv` with embedded English subtitles properly synchronized to the video
-- **External file**: `Made in Abyss S02E01.zh.srt` with Chinese subtitles that start at completely different times (e.g., 10+ seconds offset)
+- **External file**: `Made in Abyss S02E01.zh.srt` with Chinese subtitles that have major timing differences (50+ seconds offset)

+**Real-World Example**:
+- Embedded English subtitle starts at 00:00:11,730: "This compass..."
+- External Chinese subtitle starts at 00:01:08,497: "在這個羅盤..." (same content, 56.8 second offset!)

 Without enhanced realignment, the merger would either:
-1. Preserve timing exactly (resulting in mismatched bilingual subtitles)
+1. Preserve timing exactly (resulting in completely mismatched bilingual subtitles)
 2. Apply standard alignment (potentially disrupting the properly-timed embedded track)
+3. Fail to find any alignment points due to the large timing difference

 ## Enhanced Realignment Solution